INTERSECT-SDK/python-sdk/docs/installation.rst

 .. literalinclude:: ../docker-compose.yml

 From the repository root, run the backing services using the Docker commands shown below.
-See the previous section regarding authentication for the login command.

 .. code-block:: bash

-   docker login code.ornl.gov:4567
    # if you are copypasting from this website instead of running from the repository root, you should make sure you copy the contents into docker-compose.yml.
    docker compose up -d